Synopsis

 queries.

--query must be shaped as a UNION
+WITH-query must be shaped as a UNION of two relations.
+The

 first relation is called the recursion base, and the second relation is called

 the recursion step.
-Trino supports recursive WITH
+Trino supports recursive WITH-queries with a single

--query from within the query.
-The name T
+recursive reference to a WITH-query from within the query.
+The name T of

-can be mentioned once in the FROM
+the query T can be mentioned once in the FROM clause of the recursion

 step relation.